 6. Local Mini Markets and Stands

 I love to support local farmers and Düsseldorf is truly great with that.
-Every neighborhood has few and if you look around (especially on Friday’s) you’ll likely find plenty around your area!
-Not to mention, these products are also often much more fresh and taste better.
+Every neighborhood has few and if you look around (especially on Fridays) you’ll likely find plenty of farmers markets around your area!
+Not to mention, these products are also often much fresher and taste better.

-7. Cheap Organic, Natural and Vegan Cosmetics and Detergents
+7. Cheap Organic, Natural and Vegan Cosmetics, Detergents, and Products

 8. Sustainable, Ethical Clothing Shops